2020 Danish mink cull: Deleted text messages

-Police authority subsequently attempted to recover the text messages and announced to the public on November 12 that they had finished trying to recover them, but not the result.
+Police authority subsequently attempted to recover the text messages and announced to the public on 12 November that they had finished trying to recover them, but not the result.
 On the same day, the government received the results of the police's attempt in sealed envelopes.
-Monday 15 November at 9, a meeting was held between the Mink Commission, the Ministry of Justice, Mette Frederiksen and the three top officials in the Prime Minister's Office, who had switched on the automatic deletion of text messages after 30 days.
-On Wednesday 17 November, Mette Frederiksen published the result of the police investigation, which was that it had not been possible to recreate the deleted text messages.
+Monday 15 November at 9, a meeting was held between the Mink Commission, the Ministry of Justice, Frederiksen and the three top officials in the Ministry of State, who had switched on the automatic deletion of text messages after 30 days.
+On Wednesday 17 November, Frederiksen published the result of the police investigation, which was that it had not been possible to recreate the deleted text messages.
 The Prime Minister was criticised for delaying the announcement of the result until Wednesday, the day after the municipal and regional elections of 2021, when she had the option to announce it immediately after the meeting on Monday at 9.
 This among others by Jakob Ellemann (V), who called it "convenient".
 When asked why she waited to announce the result until Wednesday, the prime minister replied, "It's because I've been occupied with some other things, it almost goes without saying".